pey849/IssueTickets/README.md

 # IssueTickets
-A simple ticketing system built with a Django Framwork
+A simple ticketing system built with a Django Framework